 So while I have now given you a clear understanding regarding what the New Testament teaches concerning the relationship between New Covenant Christians and the Mosaic Law, it is up to you to decide what you want to believe; because as I am sure you must realize, we must each choose to live according to our own faith.
 If after reading this message, you still desire to observe the Sabbath, it is really up to you.
 Allow me to emphasize here that there is absolutely nothing wrong or evil about doing this; but it simply isn't necessary, and it certainly won't help to save you.
 Only Jesus saves.
-If you fully realize that you are only saved by God's Grace through Christ, and not by any ritualistic works of the Law, and if observing the Sabbath, or going to church on Sunday makes you feel like you are pleasing the Lord, then by all means do it; but just remember that if you really want to please the Lord, you need to remember Him, and acknowledge Him, every single day of your life, and not just when your particular brand of organized religion calls you to church.
-God desires a continual, on-going relationship with you, and not just a once-a-week date at the local church building, where many people worship Him in name only.
+If you fully realize that you are only saved by God's Grace through Christ, and not by any ritualistic works of the Law, and if observing the Sabbath, or going to church on Sunday makes you feel like you are pleasing the Lord, then by all means do it.
+However, just remember that if you really want to please the Lord, you need to remember Him and acknowledge Him, every single day of your life, and not just when your particular brand of organized religion calls you to church.
+God desires a continual, ongoing relationship with you, and not just a once-a-week date at the local church building, where many people worship Him in name only.
 As for me, I will follow Paul's Spirit-led advice to the Galatians where he writes:

 "Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage."